dzcmr/CISSP-Study-Guide/D3 - Security Architecture and Engineering.md

  * key management: how are you going to store all of your private/public keys?  are there backups? who do you trust
  * algorithm selection: need to know if you need CIA?
 Speed?
 How much strength do you need?
 * Cryptographic methods (e.g., symmetric, asymmetric, elliptic curves)
- * symmetric: one key that encrypts and decrpts
+ * symmetric: one key that encrypts and decrpts (AES)
  * asymmetric: each person has their own public and private key.
 Private decrypts, public encrypts
  * elliptic cures: a type of math model used to gennerate commputationally difficult private/public key pairs
 * Public Key Infrastructure (PKI) - leverages all three forms of encryption to provide and manage digital certificates.
 Users have confidentiality, integrity, non-repudiation